MoniMurray/bookworms-et-al/README.md

 - When Stripe creates this payment intent, it will also have a secret that identifies it and when it is returned to the website, we send it to the template as the "client_secret" variable.

-- Then, in the javascript, on the client side (our website) we call the confirmCartPayment method from Stripe javascript using hte client_secret which will verify our user's credit card number.
+- Then, in the javascript, on the client side (our website) we call the confirmCartPayment method from Stripe javascript using the client_secret which will verify our user's credit card number.

 #### Stripe Webhook